Catholic bishops in Amazon vote for ordination of married men | DW | 26.10.2019

 The proposal aims to increase the number of priests in rural areas of the Amazon basin, where many Catholics cannot attend Mass owing to a lack of priests.

-If Pope Francis green lights the vote, this would allow deacons who are married men in the Amazon region to be ordained as priests.
+If Pope Francis green lights the vote, this would allow deacons "of proven virtue" who are married men in the Amazon region to be ordained as priests.

+As well as also proposing reopening the discussion around women deacons, the synod also proposed making damage to the environment a sin.
+So-called "ecological sin" would then be in violation of divine law.

 Conservative members of the church opposed the change, as they claim it could lead to married priesthood in other regions.
 Some members of the synod believed that married priesthood should be introduced on a universal basis.